verrazzano/docs/content/en/docs/networking/security/net-security.md

 For WebLogic applications, the WebLogic operator must have access to the domain Pods for two reasons.
 First, it must access the domain servers to get health status, second it must inject configuration into the Monitoring Exporter sidecar running in the domain server Pods.
-When a WebLogic domain is created, adds an additional source in the `principals` section to permit that access.
+When a WebLogic domain is created, Verrazzano adds an additional source, `cluster.local/ns/verrazzano-system/sa/weblogic-operator-sa` to the `principals` section to permit that access.